-This bill replaces the existing limited exception to the collateral source rule and instead requires a court, in any tort case, to reduce the amount of damages initially determined by the jury or other finder of fact by the amount that the plaintiff has been or will be compensated for his or her loss by an insurer or certain other persons in relation to the injury or death sustained.
-However, this bill prohibits the court from reducing the amount of the damages by any amount that the plaintiff has been or will be compensated under a contract entered into and paid for by or on behalf of the plaintiff.
+This bill replaces the existing limited exception to the collateral source rule and instead requires a court, upon a motion by a defendant in any tort case, to reduce the amount of damages initially determined by the jury or other finder of fact by the amount of past medical expenses paid in relation to the injury or death sustained.
+However, this bill prohibits the court from reducing the amount of the damages by any amount: (1) paid for any treatment, care or custody provided by a provider of health care or medical facility on a lien; or (2) paid pursuant to medical payment coverage.